dotnet/orleans/src/Documentation/Core-Features/Grain-Persistence.md

 ```
 Install-Package Microsoft.Orleans.Persistence.AdoNet
 ```
-After you install or do a nuget restore on the AdoNet persistence nuget for your project, you will find different SQL scripts for the supported database vendors, which are copied to project directory \OrleansAdoNetContent where each supported ADO.NET extensions has its own directory.You can also get them from the [Orleans.Persistence.AdoNet repository](https://github.com/dotnet/orleans/tree/master/src/AdoNet/Orleans.Persistence.AdoNet).
+After you restore on the nuget package for your project, you will find different SQL scripts for the supported database vendors, which are copied to project directory \OrleansAdoNetContent where each of supported ADO.NET extensions has its own directory.You can also get them from the [Orleans.Persistence.AdoNet repository](https://github.com/dotnet/orleans/tree/master/src/AdoNet/Orleans.Persistence.AdoNet).
 Create a database, and then run the appropriate script to create the tables.

 The next steps are to install a second NuGet package (see table below) specific to the